Am tired! But here I am, finally!

 LauraP truly is a walking encyclopedia of knowledge and a fantastic teacher.
 I was so proud to have her here giving workshops, and she will be back at the retreat in July.
 It also felt so good to me that all of the attendees seemed so genuinely excited and had so much fun.
 I loved seeing people enjoying the farm, really experiencing the farm, not just passing through for a few hours at the party after the retreat as in years past.
 This wasn’t a milking retreat, but I took them all milking.
 There was bottle feeding Maia, there was egg collecting, there was walking and sitting on the deck overlooking the pastures and petting the horses and even chicken house cleaning (voluntarily!).
 The attendees were a fabulous, friendly group and they really bonded and made friendships, especially those who stayed all three days.

 I did all the cooking myself and they ate well–leg of lamb and homemade pizzas and pies and ice cream from Glory Bee, just to name a few of the items on the menu.
-In this format, I was able to sit down with attendees, talk and laugh and tell stories and even show off a picture of my mystery man in Ohio.
+In this format, I was able to sit down with attendees, talk and laugh and tell stories.

 Yes, there was shearing and skirting and carding and spinning and making herbal salves and all kinds of great learning experiences, but it was also a retreat to a farm.
 THAT is the foundation of the experience I want to offer here, and I love how it went.